grafana/grafana-build/docs/guides/building.md

 The following command will create a binary package for `darwin/arm64` of Grafana based on a checkout inside the `$HOME/src/github.com/grafana/grafana` folder:

 ```
-$ dagger run go run ./cmd package --distro darwin/arm64 --grafana-dir $HOME/src/github.com/grafana/grafana
+$ dagger run go run ./cmd artifacts -a targz:grafana:linux/amd64 --grafana-dir=$HOME/src/github.com/grafana/grafana
 ```

 ## Platform packages

-Now that you have a Grafana tarball with the main binaries and the frontend assets you can continue creating a package for your target distribution. grafana-build supports a handful of these specific [artifact types](../artifact-types/index.md) but for this tutorial let's build a [Debian package][deb]:
+Now that you have a Grafana tarball with the main binaries and the frontend assets you can continue creating a package for your target distribution, or skip the tarball step and go straight to your package installer of choice. grafana-build supports a handful of these specific [artifact types](../artifact-types/index.md) but for this tutorial let's build a [Debian package][deb]:

 ```
-$ dagger run go run ./cmd deb --package file://$PWD/dist/grafana-enterprise-10.1.0-pre_lUJuyyVXnECr_linux_amd64.tar.gz
+$ dagger run go run ./cmd artifacts -a deb:grafana:linux/amd64 --grafana-dir=$HOME/src/github.com/grafana/grafana
 ```

 This will produce `grafana_10.1.0-pre_lUJuyyVXnECr_linux_amd64.deb` within the `dist` folder.